openstack/ironic/doc/source/drivers/ilo.rst

    * The RAID needs to be pre-configured prior to inspection otherwise proliantutils returns 0 for disk size.
-   * The iLO firmware version needs to be 2.10 or above for nic_capacity to be discovered.

 The inspection process will discover the following essential properties (properties required for scheduling deployment):